LaurenHollamby/final-project/README.md

 5. W3 Schools.
 How To - Slideshow. https://www.w3schools.com/howto/howto_js_slideshow.asp.
 Sourced April 18, 2025.

 6. Stack Overflow.
 How can I fix seeing all of my slideshow images on page loading?. https://stackoverflow.com/questions/42868287/how-can-i-fix-seeing-all-of-my-slideshow-images-on-page-loading.
 Sourced April 18, 2025.

+7. Photos not from course content are taken by myself Lauren Hollamby.